kwizapp/poster-service/README.md

 ## API

-please consult the [wiki](https://github.com/kwizapp/kwiz/wiki/APIs#poster-service) for the API documentation and examples
+Please consult the [wiki](https://github.com/kwizapp/kwiz/wiki/API-Reference#poster-service) for the API documentation and examples.

 ## Test